Code-JNSS/Bludit-YouTube-CLI-Tool/README.md

 Thanks to IMFL (github.com/aafulei) for his console color library from : https://github.com/imfl/color-console

+Some lines of code have been taken from the web - tell me if it's yours.

-You can contact me about this project : bludit@jnss.eu
+You can contact me about this project : bludit@jnss.eu.